adhyadagar/AI-EHR-Data/README.md

 Dataset: For the purpose of this exercise, we are using a dataset from UC Irvine that has been modified for this course.https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008

-# Part 3: Methodology:
+# Part 3: Methodology
 1. Data Analysis:
    1.1 Use the Tensorflow Dataset API to scalably extract, transform, and load datasets and build datasets aggregated at the line, encounter, and patient data levels(longitudinal)
    1.2 Analyze EHR datasets to check for common issues (data leakage, statistical properties, missing values, high cardinality) by performing exploratory data analysis.
 2. Create Categorical Features with TF Feature Columns 2.1 Create categorical features from Key Industry Code Sets (ICD, CPT, NDC) and reduce dimensionality for high cardinality features by using embeddings
 3. Create Continuous/Numerical Features with TF Feature Columns 3.1 Create derived features(bucketing, cross-features, embeddings) utilizing Tensorflow feature columns on both continuous and categorical input features
 4. Build Deep Learning Regression Model with Sequential API and TF Probability Layers 4.1 Use the Tensorflow Probability library to train a model that provides uncertainty range predictions that allow for risk adjustment/prioritization and triaging of predictions
 5. Evaluating Potential Model Biases with Aequitas Toolkit 5.1 Analyze and determine biases for a model for key demographic groups by evaluating performance metrics across groups by using the Aequitas framework

 # Part 4: Evaluation Metrics

-# Part 5: Conclusion and Results:
+# Part 5: Conclusion and Results